Jamaican Language - Patois

 Patois emerged from the languages of those who came to the island.
 Centuries later what we have is a colorful lingo spoken by a people with a gift for vivid imagery, ridicule and irony, down-to-earth humor and bawdy cuss-words.
 A creative intermingling of words which primarily have their roots in the English, French and the African tongues.

 Patois can be simple to understand if you take the time to listen.
 The words often come fast when the speaker is excited, but once you have a general conversation going, the words come much slower and are simpler to grasp.

-The trick is to get a few key words and phrases correct.
+The trick is to get a few key words and phrases correctly.
 Many words and phrases are unique to Jamaica.
 When in Jamaica you “nyam” (eat) your “bickle” (food) and “labrish” (gossip) with friends.
 “Jam” (hang out) on the beach with your “likkle boonoonoonous” (someone you love) or “bush-out” (dress up), “touch di road” (leave your house) and “go sport” (socialize).
-In the market you’re sure to get “brawta” (a little extra) with any purchase.
+In the market, you’re sure to get “brawta” (a little extra) with any purchase.

 The structure of the language also has some unique elements where we tend to drop the “r” at the end of words, so that “dollar” becomes “dolla” and “water” becomes “wata."

 Double “t’s" within words become double “k’s," changing “little” to “likkle” and “bottle” to “bokkle."
 We often add or subtract “h” at will so that when you “harrive” at your “otel," “heverybody” will tell you “ello.”
 For simplicity, men and women both become “im” or “dem."